 May 28, 2019 -- Check your pantry: Two more companies have recalled bags of flour that may contain E. coli bacteria.

 Hodgson Mill of Effingham, IL, has recalled 5-pound bags of its Unbleached All-Purpose White Wheat Flour.
 The recall includes bags with UPC 0-71518-05009-2, best-by-date of Oct.
 1, 2020 and oct.
 2, 2020, and lot codes 001042 & 005517.
 Also, UNFI issued a national recall of 5-pound bags of its Wild Harvest Organic All-Purpose Flour, Unbleached, with a "BEST IF USED BY" date of Jan.
 8, 2020 and UPC Code 711535509158.

 Pillsbury has recalled two lots of its Pillsbury Best bread flour, three days after King Arthur recalled 14,000 cases of unbleached, all-purpose flour and a month after Aldi recalled its Baker’s Corner all-purpose flour.
 Both products may contain E. coli bacteria.

 King Arthur expanded its recall in November to include an additional 3 lots of 5-pound unnbleached all-purpose flour and in October to include an additional 31 lots of 5-pound unnbleached all-purpose flour and 25-pound bags sold at Costco only.

-All three products are sold in 5-pound bags and were milled by Archer Daniels Midland (ADM) at its production facility in Buffalo, NY.
+Most of the products were milled by Archer Daniels Midland (ADM) at its production facilities in Buffalo, NY, or St. Louis.
+It's not clear where Wild Harvest flour was milled.
 ADM calls itself “one of the largest producers of private label flour and corn products.”

 The FDA says consumers should not use or eat the flour.
 Throw it away or return it to the store for a refund.